 2. You know you’re needed

-Whether you’re traveling half way across the world, or just jumping the border, as a volunteer traveler, you want to feel assured that you’re making a valuable contribution to a comunity while learning about yourself and another culture at the same time.
+Whether you’re traveling half way across the world, or just jumping the border, as a volunteer traveler, you want to feel assured that you’re making a valuable contribution to a community while learning about yourself and another culture at the same time.
 IVHQ’s local team in Romania work closely with placement staff to understand where they most need support, identifying how the unique skill-sets and motivations of individual volunteers can be best aligned with the placements IVHQ supports.
-This means that whether you’re volunteering in Teaching, After School Support, Childcare, Agriculture or Special Needs Care, you can feel confident that your contribution is valued and that you are able to build on the work of previous volunteers, while paving the way for those to come.
+This means that whether you’re volunteering in Teaching, After School Support, Agriculture, NGO Support, or Special Needs Care, you can feel confident that your contribution is valued and that you are able to build on the work of previous volunteers, while paving the way for those to come.
 Using the available resources for monitoring student progress, lesson planning and organizing activities, you’ll be well supported as you settle in to your placement and use your initiative to offer your unique experience and skills to engage the students.
 Previous IVHQers have brought their own creativity to the table, coordinating dance routines and teaching English songs, or combining coloring activities to support the students in learning colors and new English words.
 For further teaching inspiration, see these teaching resources for volunteers.